-This school is growing out of the bitumen, bricks and mortar of a 1960’s state school site with little natural vegetation.
-A Master Plan was completed in 2007 provides for the adaptive reuse of existing buildings and new buildings to transform the site.
+This school grew out of the bitumen, bricks and mortar of a 1960’s state school site that had meagre vegetation.
+A Master Plan completed in 2007 provided for the adaptive reuse of existing buildings plus new buildings to transform the campus.

-Substantial progress has been made with creative landscaping and the gestures and colours of the new classrooms and kindergartens.
-A membrane shade canopy over a timber stage helps break the rigidity of the old corner and provides an al fresco performance space for the whole school.
-It is a good example of how in the absence of natures’ vital forces, an artistic design approach can be uplifting to the spirit.
+Creative landscaping plus the gestures and colours of the new classrooms and kindergarten have transformed the character and quality of the school environment.
+A membrane shade canopy over an external timber stage dissembles the rigidity of the old corner and provides an outdoor performance space for the whole school.
+Despite the absence of a inspiring natural site, an artistic design intention offers architecture to uplift the spirit.

-The two kindergarten rooms (BER funded) are oriented across the site and share a generous entry verandah, which becomes an “outdoor covered playroom”.
-The building needed to sit comfortably in a suburban streetscape whilst connecting to the main campus at the rear.
+The two BER funded kindergarten rooms link across the site and share a generous entry verandah, which doubles as an outdoor covered playroom.
+The building sits comfortably in the suburban streetscape whilst connecting to the main campus at the rear.
 Each room has a bay window “stage” as well as kitchen, craft and movement areas.

-Semi-transparent lasure painted surfaces create a harmonious atmosphere and the innovative use of ventilations systems, wall insulation and thermal mass modulates temperature fluctuations.
+Semi-transparent lasure painted surfaces create a harmonious atmosphere whilst innovative use of ventilation systems, wall insulation and thermal mass modulates temperature fluctuations.